Adelie Penguin vs King Penguin

 Do Adelie Penguins and King Penguins live in the same area?

-Adelie Penguins are found in Antarctica, South Shetland Islands, South Orkney Islands.
-King Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island.
+No, their ranges do not overlap.
+Adelie Penguins are found in Antarctica, South Shetland Islands, South Orkney Islands, while King Penguins live in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island.
+This geographic separation means they face different environmental pressures and predator communities.